-All caps text is difficult to read and human mind takes time to absorb it.
+“All caps text is difficult to read and the human mind takes time to absorb it.”

-To provide a good user experience, it is recommended to avoid all caps text.
+To provide a good user experience, it is recommended to avoid All Caps text.

 The example below displays a list of Styles from MS Word.
 You can easily judge both images and tell which one is looking better.

-It Seems Like SHOUTING on User
+It Seems Like SHOUTING at User

-Providing instructions in all caps to the user gives an impression that UI text is screaming at him.
+“Providing instructions in all caps to users gives an impression that UI text is screaming at them.”

 See the example below taken from UX Guidelines for iOS.
 Both images show the difference in expression clearly.

 Buttons can be a place where All caps can sound good and stand out on UI.
-However it also depends on the context in which buttons are used.
+However, it also depends on the context in which buttons are used.

 Makes Readability Slower

-Since all caps are difficult to scan and take time to interpret by your mind, they make the reading speed slower than title or sentence case.
+Since all caps are difficult to scan and take time to interpret by your mind, they make the reading speed slower than the title or sentence case.

 “When text is set in all capital letters, reading speed is slowed about 13 to 20 percent” — Breland & Breland

-Experience the example below by reading first ‘All caps’ version, and then scanning the ‘title case’ image and you will feel the difference.
+Experience the example below by reading first the ‘All caps’ version, and then scanning the ‘title case’ image and you will feel the difference.

-When it is OK to Use All Caps?
+When is it OK to Use All Caps?

-All caps can be a good option where reading is not involved in a sense.
+“All caps can be a good option where reading is not involved in a sense.”

-For example, Logos, Brand names, Advertisements, Magazine covers, Book titles and Buttons.
+For example, Logos, Brand names, Advertisements, Magazine covers, Book titles, and Buttons.
 A few examples showing a comparison between ‘All caps’ and ‘title case’ are shown below.

-All caps in logos make them stand out visually and they seem more beautiful as compared to title case logos.
+All Caps in logos make them stand out visually and they seem more beautiful as compared to title case logos.

-From the given example, you can easily judge that how All caps can affect your UI design.
-From given examples, you can better decide that when and where ‘All caps’ can help you to emphasize your text on UI; where you should take advantage of All caps text, and where it is better to avoid it.
+From the given example, you can easily judge how All caps can affect your UI design.
+From the given examples, you can better decide when and where ‘All caps’ can help you to emphasize your text on UI; where you should take advantage of All caps text, and where it is better to avoid it.

 Would love to hear your thoughts on this ?